wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 This logger generates logs for APIs deployed in the Micro Integrator.
 It refers the `API_LOGFILE` appender and prints logs to the `MI_HOME/repository/logs/wso2-mi-api.log` file.

 !!!
 Note
     If you want to have separate log files for individual APIs, you need to add loggers for each API and then specify appenders for the loggers.
+Note that the service name has to be suffixed to `SERVICE_LOGGER` as follows:

+    ```xml
+    logger.API_LOG.name=API_LOGGER.TestAPI
+    ```

 ```xml tab='API_LOGGER'
 logger.API_LOGGER.name= API_LOGGER